 This particular plan has five Invalid Pairs.
-Two invalid pairs are created for ensuring Windows 7, Windows 8, and Windows Vista are not paired with Safari.
-And Two Invalid Pairs are created for ensuring Mac OS X is not paired with either Internet Explorer 8 or Internet Explorer 9.
+Three Invalid Pairs are created for ensuring Windows 7, Windows 8, and Windows 10 are not paired with Safari.
+And two Invalid Pairs are created for ensuring Mac OS is not paired with either Internet Explorer 10 or Internet Explorer 11.

 For more on creating Invalid Pairs, please see the help file: How do I create an "Invalid Pair" to prevent impossible to test for Values from appearing together?